-1. Normal Phase columns: It has a more polar stationary phase than the mobile phase due to packing materials is silica, which has more polar in nature.
+1. Normal Phase columns: It has a more polar stationary phase than the mobile phase due to packing materials being silica, which has more polar in nature.
 Water is more polar than silica, e.g., for normal phase columns.
 Water should not be used.
 Methylene chloride, hexane, and chloroform, or this combination with diethyl, is either used as a mobile phase.
 If sample components have more polarity, then these polar components strongly interact with the stationary phase, which is polar.
 So, elutes slower.
 If sample components have less polarity, then these less polar components weekly interact with the stationary phase, which is polar.so, elutes early.

 2. Reverse Phase columns: it has a non-polar or less polar stationary phase than the more polar mobile phase.
 Bonded hydrocarbons like C 8 & C 18 and other non-polar hydrocarbons are used as stationary phases in reversed-phase columns.
 An aqueous organic solution like water-methanol or water acetonitrile mixture is used as a mobile phase.
 The separation of components occurs based on the polarity nature.
 It will be exactly opposite to the normal phase High-Performance Liquid Chromatography (HPLC) column, e.g., it is called reverse phase chromatography.

 3. Ion exchange column: easily ionizable components can be analyzed by using ion-exchange columns.
 The stationary phase in these columns remains acidic, or the basis has a negative or positive charge, while the mobile phase is polar.
 Separation is based on the attractive ionic force between molecules and charged stationary phase due to the exchange of ions during the separation of components, known as ion-exchange chromatography.